msknapp/website/content/principles/testing.md

 and even alerts.
 Professional software engineers need to place a heavy priority on getting tests automated.

-There are several types of testing for software
+There are several types of testing for software, which are discussed below.

 # Unit Tests